Anna Skarin

 Teaching

-Responsible for the bachelor course Reindeer biology and reindeer husbandry, HV0173, and the master course Research training and projects including laboratory animal science, HV0197.
+Responsible for the bachelor course Reindeer biology and reindeer husbandry, HV0216 running every second autumn, the master course Research training and projects including laboratory animal science, HV0197, and the PhD-course Animal movements - from free ranging to restricted indoor environments, given the first time in autumn 2023.

 Teaching in PhD-courses (R and GIS courses at VH-faculty, SLU).
 Regularly give lectures in different topics related to reindeer husbandry and reindeer ecology.
 Supervise students conducting their Bachelor, Master thesis and various project works on reindeer topics in different courses.